In the vicinity of Avignon :

 In the footsteps of Van Gogh near St. Remy

 This beautiful hike starts in the old town of St. Remy de Provence, that lies only 12.5 miles from Avignon.
 Its name comes from the fact that you walk to many of the places where Vincent Van Gogh set up his easel.
 The Dutch painter spent one year in St. Remy.
 He painted there more than 70 works, transfixed by the luminous nature sceneries.
 You leave the town through plains carpeted by vineyards and olive groves.
 Then, you walk amidst a Mediterranean vegetation, surrounded by a diverse avifauna.
 As you climb through a pine grove up to the Alpilles crest, you soon enjoy outstanding 360-degree views.
-This nature walk could also have been called “the Rock with two holes” because of a rock formation : at its base, two big holes that are invisible for long, suddenly appear, as you are getting closer.
-Before the finish, you pass near the ancient site of Glanum: there can be seen Greco-Roman remains of a city that developed 2,200 years ago.
+This nature walk could also have been called “Le Rocher des Deux Trous” (the Rock with two holes) because of a stone formation : at its base, two big holes, visible from far away, disappear as you are getting closer, before reappearing suddenly.
+Close to the finish, you pass near the ancient site of Glanum: there can be seen Greco-Roman remains of a city that developed 2,600 years ago.

 One of the loveliest day trips from Avignon !